Xilmi/Rotp-Fusion/README.md

 2023.04.04 (BR)
 - Ctrl + Shift on scrolling = Ctrl Increment * Shift Increment / Base Increment.
 - Removed useless initialization, Removed old Rand class which has now its file.
-- New option: The final galaxy will be the preview one.
+- New WYSIWYG option: The final galaxy will be the preview one.
 With controlled randomness.
   - Change the source number to change the galaxy.
   - 0 => random. (as before)
-  - Applied to Rectangular Galaxy.
+  - Applied WYSIWYG to Rectangular Galaxy.
   - Improved big source number randomness.
+  - Applied WYSIWYG to Ellipse and spiral Galaxies.

 2023.04.03 (BR)
 - Some code cleaning.
 (Ghost, imports, comments)